chinapedia/wikipedia.abstract.en/Page/Cave.md

 It is estimated that a cave cannot exceed in depth due to the pressure of overlying rocks.[7]
 For karst caves the maximum depth is determined on the basis of the lower limit of karst forming processes, coinciding with the base of the soluble carbonate rocks.[8]
 Most caves are formed in limestone by dissolution.[9]

 Caves can be classified in various other ways as well, including a contrast between active and relict: active caves have water flowing through them; relict caves do not, though water may be retained in them.
-Types of active caves include inflow caves ("into which a stream sinks"), outflow caves ("from which a stream emerges"), and through caves ("traversed by a stream").[10]
-HallOfTheMountainKings.jpgs in Hall of the Mountain King of Ogof Craig a Ffynnon, a solutional cave in South Wales.]]
+Types of active caves include inflow caves ("into which a stream sinks"), outflow caves ("from which a stream emerges"), and through caves ("traversed by a stream").[10] s in Hall of the Mountain King of Ogof Craig a Ffynnon, a solutional cave in South Wales.]]

 Solutional cave